MinaProtocol/mina/automation/terraform/monitoring/README.md

 To view the current testnet alerting rules config or verify that changes were applied correctly following a deployment, visit this Grafanacloud rules config [site](https://o1testnet.grafana.net/alerting/list?search=datasource:grafanacloud-o1testnet-prom).

-**Note:** ensure the datasource is set to `grafanacloud-o1testnet-prom` to access the appropriate ruleset.
+**Note:** Ensure the datasource is set to `grafanacloud-o1testnet-prom` to access the appropriate ruleset.

 #### Alertmanager UI

-Alerting rule violations can also be viewed in Grafanacloud's Alertmanager [UI](https://alertmanager-us-central1.grafana.net/alertmanager/#/alerts).
+You can also view alerting rule violations in the Grafanacloud Alertmanager [UI](https://alertmanager-us-central1.grafana.net/alertmanager/#/alerts).
 This site provides an overview of all violating rule conditions in addition to rules that have been silenced.

 #### PagerDuty